Service

 Weedon Royal Ordnance Depot — original 1816 site plan showing Barracks, Storehouse Enclosure and Magazines

-Original 1816 site plan — Barracks to the north, Storehouse Enclosure with canal basin at centre, Magazines to the south.
+Original 1816 site plan — Barracks to the north, Storehouse Enclosure with canal basin at centre.

 Weedon Royal Ordnance Depot — aerial photograph showing the full extent of the complex